-Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.

 First Offense: Confiscation of prohibited product.
-Principal/Student conference, detention, or in- school suspension.
+Principal/Stude ent cor nference, deten tion, or in- school suspension.
 Subsequent Confiscation of prohibited product.
-Detention, in- Offense: school suspension, or 1 - 9 days out-of-school suspension.
+Offense: Detention, in-school suspension, or $1-9$ days out-of-school suspension.

-Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+2. Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.

 First Offense: Confiscation of prohibited product.
-Principal/Studer nt conf erence, detention , in-school suspension, or 1 -3 da ys out-of school s suspension.
-Subsequent Confiscation of proh ibited product.
-In-school Offense: suspension or 1 - 9 day s out-of-school s suspension.
+Principal/Student conference, detention, in- school suspension, or $1 - 3$ days out-of school suspension.
+Subsequent Offense: Confiscation of prohibited product.
+In-school suspension or 1 - 9 days out-of-school suspension.

-Truancy or Tardiness (See Board policy JED and procedures JED-AP1 and JED-AP2) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive nonjustifiable absences, even with the consent of parents/guardians; arriving after the expected time for class or school begins as determined by the district.
+Truancy or Tardiness (See Board policy JED and procedures

+JED-AP1 and JED-AP2) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time for class or school begins as determined by the district.

-First Offense: Principal/Student conference, detention, or 1 - days in-school suspension.
-Subsequent Detention or $3-9$ days in-school suspension, and Offense: removal from extracurricular activities.
+First Offense: Principal/Student conference, detention, or $1 - 3$ days in-school suspension.
+Subsequent Offense: Detention or $3 - 9$ days in-school suspension, and removal from extracurricular activities.